Shangrila-VHP/shangrila-vhp/README.md

 ---
 Scope:

-Large-scale open-source 3d-printer: The current price point for acquiring a 3d-printer that can print with earthen materials is expensive, if you wish to scale your projects/endeavours.
+Large-scale open-source 3d-printer: The current price point for acquiring a 3d-printer that can print with earthen materials is expensive.
+Particularly, if you wish to scale your project(s).

 The first major milestone would be the enablement of a large-scale 3d-printer.

 The next major milestone would be to construct at least 10 units, via the 3d-printer that will be developed in-house.

 Individuals and specific institutions could take possessions of these units at a price that is fair for all.

 Within ten years, the cost to construct a decent housing structure should plummet to $1000 each or less.
 In 20 years, the cost of constructing a house will be close to zero dollars.

 The intended mission of a sister organization (project for now) is to make autonomous manufacturing units (AMUs).
 In theory and provided materials are fed to the AMUs, the AMUs can make a copy of themselves [Sample images here](https://asi.surge.sh/effort).

-Housing and food are very important areas, but the **only way to safeguard the future is through education. **
+Housing and food are very important areas, but the **only way to safeguard the future is through education.**

 The reason why I started Shangrila-VHP is because I learned about homelessness in the veterans community.
 While these numbers are falling in North America.
 One veteran or first-responder experiencing homelessness is too many.
 I genuinely believe that this problem is solvable.
 After helping ensure that every veteran and first-line staff across NATO (and core allies) have a place to call their own.
 Shangrila will advance towards helping ensure quality housing across the world.

-- I started the project via collaboration with Microsoft Copilot.
-Basically providing prompts and seeing what images Copilot would render. [samples](https://github.com/Shangrila-VHP/shangrila-vhp/tree/main/img) and [link](https://github.com/Shangrila-VHP/shangrila-vhp/tree/main/img/_Archives).
+- I started the project via collaboration with Microsoft Copilot, by providing prompts and seeing what images Copilot would render. [samples](https://github.com/Shangrila-VHP/shangrila-vhp/tree/main/img) and [link](https://github.com/Shangrila-VHP/shangrila-vhp/tree/main/img/_Archives).
 Next, I built a model out of a pizza box.
 -  In May of the year 2025, I was fortunate to acquire a 3d-printer.
-Thanks to the incredible generosity of a kid (and their parents) who sold me his/their older 3d-printer (at a greatly discounted price!).
-Right now I am just learning the basics of TinkerCAD.
-In the following days, I will 3d-print a simple concept of a structure with a door and a hinge.
-So basiscally taking baby-steps each day.
+After learning the basics of TinkerCAD.
+I proceeded towards 3d-printing an initial MVP (minimum viable product - via Eric Ries).
+The MVP is also focused on open-sourcing the design and the construction of the structure.
+There is a key emphasis right now on the door and the hinge.
+So that the housing structure can be built in a modular manner and if needed, moved to another location.

-I post regular updates at:
+I have been posting regular updates at:
 - The wiki on here.
 So if you'd like, head over to the wiki.
 Here is the [link](https://github.com/Shangrila-VHP/shangrila-vhp/wiki).
 - I'll be extracting content off of the other project management system that I've been leveraging over the years and will be placing the content inside of the issues section on Github.
 Here is the [link](https://github.com/Shangrila-VHP/shangrila-vhp/issues).
 - There is already an issue that is pinned on there.
 In this issue, I've been placing updates related to the daily ethical hacking/endeavors.
 So anyone who happens to be interested has an almost real-time view of what has been going on related to Shangrila-VHP.
 As well, hints at what I've been thinking.
 - There are also snapshots and code available on the repository.
 Including and more recently, actual .stl (stereolithography) [link](https://en.wikipedia.org/wiki/STL_(file_format)) files that anyone can import into their 3d-printing slicing software.
 - It is to note, that all the links posted in the wiki are either going to be to Github itself, to youtube.
 Maybe printables.com in the future.

 In short, I've been trying to figure out how to construct an incredibly high-quality dwelling (in every sense of the word imaginable) for $5000 Canadian.
 Inflation adjusted.
-To achieve this vision and scale it around the world, I propose that the construction of a larger scale 3d-printer that can print using a mixture of mud and (secret ingredients 😉)  is open-sourced and that these designs are iterated upon continously.
-Again, what wikipedia did for knowledge management and sharing and what Ubuntu has done for Linux.
+To achieve this vision and scale it around the world, I propose that the construction of a larger scale 3d-printer that can print using a mixture of mud and (other ingredients)  is open-sourced and that these designs are iterated upon continously.

+Learning from the wikinomics model.
+Imagine if we could do for affordable housing, what wikipedia did for knowledge management and sharing and what Ubuntu has done for Linux.

 If you'd like to collaborate, then please feel free to get in contact.
 My contact info is via my profile on here.
 Here is the [link](https://github.com/genidma)